jordanlewis1/C/Shell/README.md

 basically an interactive loop: it repeatedly prints a prompt `gosh> ` (note the space after the greater-than sign), parses the input, executes the command specified on that line of input, and waits for the command to finish.
-This is repeated until the user types `exit`.
+This is repeated until the user types `exit` or presses `ctrl-d`.
 The name of your final executable should be `gosh`.

 The shell can be invoked with either no arguments or a single argument;
 anything else is an error.
 Here is the no-argument way: